WildernessLabs/Documentation/docs/Meadow/Release_Notes/Beta4/index.md

 * **`HttpListener` Support** - You can now turn your Meadow into a web server with `HttpServer`.
 * **Maple Web Server** - Introducing Maple Server for Meadow; an ultra-lightweight RESTful Web API server.
 * **`TextDisplayMenu`** - Meadow.Foundation now has a new library called `TextDisplayMenu` that allows for easy menu creation and interaction.
+* **Antenna Switching** - We've exposed an API to switch between the onboard and external antenna.
+* **Battery Voltage** - You can now read the battery voltage from Meadow.OS.
 * **Meadow.OS Startup Improvements** - [TBD]
 * **Meadow.Foundation Composite Sensor Pattern** - [TBD]